I Love Art Twin Markers by Jo York

 - With 80 colours in the range, you have a very flexible and broad colour palette to play with, both by using the colours individually and by overlapping different colours to create new shades.

-- Blender markers are also available – they are colourless and can be used for blending areas of colour, and cleaning up edges.
+- You will also find blender markers – they are colourless and can be used for blending areas of colour, and cleaning up edges.

 “I began by making a sample swatch of each colour- regular followers of this blog will know that I always do this!
 As each colour has a code and name, it makes a brilliant way of deciding which colour(s) you are looking for.
 It’s a speedy, relaxing thing to do while listening to some favourite music and makes such a useful quick reference tool for when you are working with the markers in the future!“

-“ILA Blender markers are simply colourless versions of the normal marker, which can be used to soften and blur the edges of marker work.
-They can also be used to create a sense of texture and subtle tonal change as they create a ‘bleaching out’ eﬀect as shown above.
+“ILA Blender markers are simply colourless, which can be used to soften and blur the edges of marker work.
+You can also use them to create a sense of texture and subtle tonal change.
+They indeed create a ‘bleaching out’ eﬀect as shown above.
 Here, a paler, softer version of the colour is produced-by using the nib carefully, you can control very precisely where you want this eﬀect to occur.“

 - Use a piece of acetate under your work to protect what’s underneath from potential marker ‘Bleed’.